ReFirmLabs/binwalk/README.md

 ## About

 This is an updated version of the Binwalk firmware analysis tool.
-It has been re-written in Rust, and is currently considered unstable/experimental.
+It has been re-written in Rust, and is currently in the beta testing phase.

 While the usage and output is similar to that of previous Binwalk releases, this version has several notable improvements: